mdneuzerling/DrakeModelling/README.md

 ![](drake-model-execution-plan.png)

 Model artefacts --- the random forest model, the vectoriser, and the tfidf weightings --- are saved to and loaded from the `inst/artefacts/` directory.
 This is an arbitrary choice.
 We could just as easily use a different directory or remote storage.

+Predictions are "submitted" through the `submit_prediction()` function.
+This function does nothing except sleep for 5 seconds.
+In practice we would submit model output wherever it needs to go --- locally, a cloud service, etc.

 The exploratory data analysis piece can be found in the `inst/eda/` directory.
 It is compiled with `knitr`.